technologiespro/xbtsdex/README.md

 ### REPL-mode

-If you install `btsdex`-package in global storage, you may start `btsdex` exec script:
+If you install `xbtsdex`-package in global storage, you may start `xbtsdex` exec script:
 ```js
 $ btsdex
 >|